 - Don’t compare your Bible study/quiet time or verse mapping with someone else’s.
 Bible study is very personal, just like your relationship with The Creator.
 You can’t compare your journey to another’s.

-- Include all, some or even, none of these additional aspects to your verse mapping:
+- Include all, some or even, none of these verse mapping ideas to your verse mapping:

 SPACEPETS Map – “S.P.A.C.E.P.E.T.S.” developed by Pastor Rick Warren.
 SPACEPETS is an acronym for SIN, PROMISE, ATTITUDE, COMMAND, EXAMPLE, PRAYER, ERROR, TRUTH, SOMETHING TO PRAISE.
 The method challenges you to ask specific questions to explore the scripture.